Ynn/selfstar/content/intro-runtime.md

 The purpose of this section is to provide a quick introduction to OSGi and Felix.
 Specifically, it teaches you to :

-+ start and stop the Felix framework,
++ start and stop the Felix framework.
-+ deploy, install and start applications,
++ deploy, install and start applications.
-+ use the Felix Web Console to manage your applications,
++ use the Felix Web Console to manage your applications.
 + use basic commands to get information about the running applications.

 This knowledge is NOT absolutely necessary to code and run the examples presented here - most operations are hidden or abstracted by the provided IDE.
 However, it constitutes a background which can be very useful when trying to understand what's really going on during deployment and execution.